 Finding the Right Training Approach

-When choosing a training program, consider whether you prefer an online course or in-person workshops.
-MyCPR NOW offers the flexibility to study online, while other programs may offer hands-on training in local Pennsylvania communities.
+When choosing a training program, consider an online course.
+MyCPR NOW offers the flexibility to study online, while other programs may offer other training in local Pennsylvania communities.
 Select the training method that best fits your learning style and schedule.

 Common Challenges and How to Overcome Them